 B) I want to establish what my site or the target page is about right away

-The entire point of using anchor cycling is to build a diverse and natural link profile.
+The entire point of using anchor cycling is to build a diverse and natural anchor profile.

-Do you want to know the secret to a having a “natural” anchor profile?
+Do you want to know the secret to a “natural” anchor profile?

 Take a look at these two examples:

-Site #1 is the typical link profile you will see when someone is using automated link building tools.
-Or when someone has no idea what they’re doing.
+Site #1 is the typical link profile you’ll see when someone is spamming anchor text.

-Google’s algorithm can easily conclude that this site is building links artificially.
+Google’s algorithm can easily conclude that this site is building artificial links.
 A manual reviewer wouldn’t even be necessary.